 - (1) Each participating student must participate in the graduation ceremony rehearsal.
 Each student who participates will purchase or rent the proper cap and gown as designated by the school administration and the class advisor and officers.

 - (2) Caps and gowns will be worn in the proper manner, as designated by the school administration and class advisor.
+Consistent with RCW 28A.600.500, students who are members of a federally recognized tribe may wear traditional tribal regalia or objects of Native American cultural significance along with or attached to a gown at graduation ceremonies or related school events.
 No additional adornments other than those authorized by the district may be worn during the ceremony.

 - (3) Students who participate will be expected to demonstrate proper decorum.

 - (4) Each student who participates will be expected to cooperate with the class advisor and to participate in all parts of the graduation ceremonies.